Updated 3-13-25

 Be prepared to suck.
 There are always folks with more money, time and skill.
 Set expectations for fun.
 The best way to get better is seat time!

-Basic Prep
+Basic Prep (Passing Inspection)

 Make sure your car is in good working order ex: no leaks or loose parts.
 Suspension should be tight, brake pedal should be firm, and no bald tires.